 When facing a big project, it is natural to wonder if you can do it in-house or if you should outsource it to an expert or team of experts.

-Bear in mind that SEO is a multifaceted discipline.
+Remember SEO is a multifaceted discipline.
 It intersects with web development, content creation, PR, and a variety of other disciplines.
 A truly effective SEO strategy for a national brand can be a huge task, especially for an inexperienced team.

-Moreover, there is always the chance that the strategy could do more harm than good.
+There is always the chance that the strategy could do more harm than good.
 Remember, search engines don’t want brands to game the system.
 If your SEO efforts rub the search engines the wrong way, it could set back your domain authority for years.

 If you want SEO done right without diverting your organizational resources, consider hiring SEO agencies.

-A good SEO agency brings a lot to the table, especially for national brands that want to attack SEO along all possible vectors to achieve truly game-changing results.
+A good SEO agency brings a lot to the table, especially for national brands that want to attack SEO along all vectors to achieve truly game-changing results.

 The name of the SEO agency game is market dominance, becoming a juggernaut that is nearly impossible for a competitor to unseat.
 Here’s how SEO agencies can help.

 SEO exists in a complicated and ever-changing landscape.
 Even if your in-house team knows something about SEO, they may have gaps in their knowledge — technical SEO but no off-page SEO, for example.
-Moreover, if your team doesn’t constantly stay abreast of SEO best practices, what they think they know about SEO could be outdated — even counterproductive.
+If your team doesn’t constantly stay abreast of SEO best practices, what they think they know about SEO could be outdated — even counterproductive.

 Bringing in an SEO agency means you will have access to the most current best practices, as well as the ability to implement a comprehensive strategy and to quickly pivot based on feedback.